-If you have limited income and assets, you may qualify for help with your Medicare costs, including those that you pay for care you receive.
+People with limited incomes may qualify for help to pay for their Medicare costs, including costs for care they receive.
 There are several programs that help pay Medicare costs.
-Many people who could qualify never sign up, so be sure to apply if you think you might qualify.
-Don’t hesitate to apply.
+Many people qualify for these saving and don't even know it.
+Don't hesitate to apply.
 Income and resource limits vary by program.

-Provides health care coverage for individuals and families with limited incomes.
-It may also include some services not covered by Medicare, like prescription drugs, eye care or long-term care—at no cost or a low cost.
+Medicaid provides health care coverage for individuals and families with limited incomes.
+It may also include some services not covered by Medicare, like prescription drugs, eye care or long-term care—at no or low cost.
 If you have both Medicaid and Medicare, you may be eligible for a Dual Special Needs Plan (D-SNP).

-Help pay Original Medicare (Parts A and B) premiums, deductibles, and coinsurance.
-You automatically qualify for the Extra Help program (see above) if you qualify for a Medicare Savings Program.
+Medicare Savings Programs help pay Original Medicare (Part A and Part B) premiums, deductibles, and coinsurance.
+You automatically qualify for Extra Help (see above) if you qualify for a Medicare Savings Program.